A Summary of Child Car Seat Laws in Virginia

 Children under 16 years are not allowed to ride in the cargo area of pickup trucks.
 Exceptions apply during certain parades and farming operations.

-There are no laws regarding leaving children unsupervised in cars.
-We do not recommend that you leave your child unattended in a vehicle for any length of time.
+*Note – We do not recommend that you leave your child alone in the vehicle for any length of time.

 More Virginia Laws